Training in Historical Fencing or sword fighting is part of a fascinating hobby, which engages the mind as well as the

 Training with the Rapier

 The rapier is a weapon which was popular in Europe from the late sixteenth century until the eighteenth.
-We follow predominantly Italian Masters, including Hieronyme Cavalcabo and Salvatore Fabris, as well as several French masters such as François Dancie.
+We follow predominantly French and Italian Masters, including Hieronyme Cavalcabo, François Dancie and Salvatore Fabris.
 From all these masters we derive the principles that form our style for our training.

 Lessons include learning techniques of the single sword, the sword and dagger and the sword and cloak.